Predictia/AQUA/docs/sphinx/source/adding_data.rst

                 variables: ['tprate', '2t', '10u', '10v', '100u', '100v', 'sr', 'blh', '2d', 'skt', 'chnk']

 This is a source entry from the FDB of one of the AQUA control simulation from the IFS model.
-The source name is `hourly-native`, because is suggesting that the catalog is made hourly data at the native model resolution.
+The source name is ``hourly-native``, because is suggesting that the catalog is made hourly data at the native model resolution.
 It describes

 request
 -------

-The "request" entry in the intake catalogue primarily serves as a template for making data requests, following the standard MARS-style syntax used by the GSV retriever.
+The ``request`` entry in the intake catalogue primarily serves as a template for making data requests, following the standard MARS-style syntax used by the GSV retriever.

-The "date" parameter will be automatically overwritten by the appropriate data_start_date.
-For the "step" parameter, when using "timestyle: step," setting it to a value other than 0 signals that the initial steps are missing.
+The ``date`` parameter will be automatically overwritten by the appropriate data_start_date.
+For the ``step`` parameter, when using ``timestyle: step``, setting it to a value other than 0 signals that the initial steps are missing.

 This is particularly useful for data sets with irregular step intervals, such as 6-hourly output.